-In this method hot sterilized jars are filled with hot food.
-The seals and lids are placed on the jar an the food is allowed to cool.
-Often with jams and jellies the jars are inverted on thier tops.
+In this method hot, sterilized jars are filled with hot food.
+The seals and lids are placed on the jar and the food is allowed to cool.
+Often with jams and jellies, the jars are inverted on their tops.
 Thus this is sometimes called the “inversion method”.

 However, every time I think about it, I’m uneasy.
 I decided to take the extra step and process using the suggested recommendations.
 I LOVE peace of mind.
 Why take the chance?
 The added effort is minimal.

-Oven Canning Oven processing is another unsafe method.
+Oven canning or oven processing is another unsafe method.
 This involves processing the filled jars in the oven.
 Ovens are not consistent enough to be sure they reach the heat level needed to kill botulism.

 Oven temperatures may vary.
 The dry heat produced in ovens does not penetrate the jars as quickly.
 Heat circulation is not the same in an oven.